amazon-archives/data-pipeline-samples/README.md

     {
-      "myComment": "This object is used to create an Amazon EC2 Instance that activities in the pipeline can run on.",
+      "myComment": "This object is used to create the Amazon EC2 Instance that activities in the pipeline will be executed on.",

       "id": "A_Fresh_NewEC2Instance",
       "type": "Ec2Resource",